-- (4) Amount is determined by multiplying the number of shares times the closing price of a share of Common Stock on the NYSE on the date of grant.
-The restrictions lapse on the 7th anniversary date of the date of grant or upon the named executive officer's earlier death, disability or retirement. - (5) Includes amounts accrued by the Company as unfunded liabilities for Mr. Robbins and Mr. Nelson pursuant to Supplemental Retirement and Death Benefit Agreements (SRDB Agreements) entered into in 1984 between the Company and each of them.
-Under the SRDB Agreements these named executive officers are entitled, upon retirement or permanent disability, to an aggregate amount equal to two times their highest base salary (Benefit Amount) payable in 120 equal monthly installments over a period of 10 years (or, in the event of death, to their beneficiary over 15 years).
+(5) Includes amounts accrued by the Company as unfunded liabilities for Messrs.
+Nelson and Robbins pursuant to Supplemental Retirement and Death Benefit Agreements (SRDB Agreements) entered into in 1984 between the Company and each of them.
+Under the SRDB Agreements the named executive officers are entitled, upon retirement or permanent disability, to an aggregate amount equal to two times their highest base salary (Benefit Amount) payable in 120 equal monthly installments over a period of 10 years (or, in the event of death, to their beneficiary over 15 years).
 The Benefit Amount is reduced by 15%, 25%, 33.3%, 40% and 45% in the event the named executive officer retires at age 64, 63, 62, 61, or 60, respectively.
-No benefit shall be paid in the event of the named executive officer's retirement prior to age 60. - (6) The amount included for Mr. Skibitsky represents reimbursement for certain costs associated with the sale of his previous residence in Connecticut which the Company had agreed to pay at the time Mr. Skibitsky was employed by the Company.
+No benefit shall be paid in the event of the named executive officer's retirement prior to age 60.

+(6) The amount included for Mr. Skibitsky represents reimbursement for certain costs associated with the sale of his previous residence in Connecticut, which the Company had agreed to pay at the time Mr. Skibitsky was employed by the Company.